Below are frequently asked questions about the Governor’s extension of the state-wide “Safer at Home” Order.

 Local shelters are allowed to remain open within the Order.
 If you are experiencing abuse or are in danger, resources are available to you through the New Hanover Disaster Coalition.

 As with anywhere you go, physical distancing is required.
-Individuals are required to wear a face covering where physical distancing is not possible and are encouraged to follow the Three Ws to reduce the chance of spreading COVID-19.
+Adults & children ages 5 and older are required to wear a face covering where physical distancing is not possible and are encouraged to follow the Three Ws to reduce the chance of spreading COVID-19.

 Individuals are required to wear a face covering where physical distancing is not possible and are encouraged to follow the Three Ws to reduce the chance of spreading COVID-19.